nginxinc/nginx-gateway-fabric/docs/proposals/control-plane-config.md

 ```

 - The CRD would be Namespace-scoped, living in the same Namespace as the controller that it applies to.
-- CRD is initialized and created when NKG is deployed.
+- CRD is initialized and created when NGF is deployed.
-- NKG references the name of this CRD via CLI arg (`--nginx-gateway-config-name`), and only watches this CRD.
+- NGF references the name of this CRD via CLI arg (`--nginx-gateway-config-name`), and only watches this CRD.
   If the resource doesn't exist, then an error is logged and event created, and default values are used.
-- If user deletes resource, NKG logs an error and creates an event.
-NKG will revert to default values.
+- If user deletes resource, NGF logs an error and creates an event.
+NGF will revert to default values.

 This resource won't be referenced in the `parametersRef` of the GatewayClass, reserving that option for a data
 plane CRD.
 The control plane may end up supporting multiple GatewayClasses, so linking the control CRD to a